 - First candidates forum and voter registration drive

-- VWC takes responsibility for completing Children’s play area at Highlands Park
+- VWC takes responsibility for completing the children’s play area at Highlands Park

-- First River Cleanup Day- now in 21st year
+- First River & Road Cleanup Day — now in 35th year

-- Volunteer disaster center in BC opens – neighborhood action plans forming throughout county
+- Volunteer Disaster Center in Boulder Creek opens — neighborhood action plans forming throughout the county

 - First Hammer-Marcum Award formal dinner and dance held at Blake Hammond Manor

-- R/R Center starts up fulltime as business (profits to fund club goals and objectives) in Felton at Vista Foods)
+- The SLV Redemption/Recycling Center starts up full-time as a business in Felton at Vista Foods.
+Profits to fund club goals and objectives.

 - Redwood Mountain Faire re-evaluated and discontinued after 17 years — no longer profitable